hyanwong/tutorials/forward_sims.md

 % remove underscores in title when tutorial is complete or near-complete

-This tutorial shows how tskit can be used to build your own forwards-in-time tree sequence recording simulator from scratch.
+This tutorial shows how tskit can be used to build your own forward-in-time tree sequence recording simulator from scratch.

 :::{note}
-If you are simply trying to obtain a tree sequence which is the result of a forwards-in-time simulation, this can be done by using one of the highly capable forwards-in-time genetic simulators that already exist, such as [SLiM](https://messerlab.org/slim/) or [fwdpy11](https://github.com/molpopgen/fwdpy11).
+If you are simply trying to obtain a tree sequence which is the result of a forward-in-time simulation, this can be done by using one of the highly capable forward-in-time genetic simulators that already exist, such as [SLiM](https://messerlab.org/slim/) or [fwdpy11](https://github.com/molpopgen/fwdpy11).
 Documentation and tutorials for these tools exist on their respective websites.
 This tutorial focusses instead on illustrating the general principles that lie behind such